robusta-dev/robusta/docs/configuration/ai-analysis.rst

 Once everything is setup:

-1. Ddeploy a crashing pod to simulate an issue.
+1. Deploy a crashing pod to simulate an issue.

 .. code-block:: yaml